FailAcademy/learning/wdp-toronto/_slides/week-06/03-intro-to-wordpress.md

 #### Exercise Suggestion

+WP Basics Handout:

-WP Basics Handout - Get students to walk thought the UI components on the site and make notes on the worksheet.
-Tell them to note hidden gotchas and features that have not seem before ( ~10-15 mins).
+Get students to walk through the UI of WordPress and to make notes in their worksheets as to what they discover. ( ~10-15 mins).

-After, get them to share highlights with tablemates ( ~5-8 mins).
+Once 'complete', get them to share findings at their table ( ~5-8 mins).

-As a class, get each table to share their top highlights (~5 mins).
+Finally, each table shares their findings with the class (~5 mins).

 ---